hmrc/ioss-registration-journey-tests/README.md

 The values here get copied across to all NEW run configurations.

-### Non-Local
-You will need to run Selenium Grid via the instructions here - https://github.com/hmrc/docker-selenium-grid

 ## ZAP and Accessibility tests

 ZAP and Accessibility tests are bundled together with the journey tests on Jenkins.